One of his fingers was crooked and one nail was bent.

 He built campfires and model railroads.

-He fought twice for his country with this hands.
+He fought twice for his country with those hands.

 He played cards, answered the phone and made dinner with them, even when he wasn’t very hungry, because I wanted him to keep going.